 One Identity Starling Two-Factor Authentication is a SaaS solution that provides two-factor authentication on a product enabling organizations to quickly and easily verify a user's identity.
 This service is provided as part of the One Identity Starling cloud platform.
-In addition, Starling offers a hybrid service, One Identity Hybrid, that allows you to take advantage of companion features from Starling services, such as Starling Two-Factor Authentication (2FA).
 Joining Safeguard Authentication Services to One Identity Starling allows you to take advantage of these companion features from Starling services.
+For more information on Starling, see the One Identity Starling User Guide.